SaaS MVP definition

 Additionally, you can map out MVP development for executives, the marketing department, and customers.
 The key stakeholders should see the short-term and long-term goals, progress metrics, and success criteria.
 Your sales and marketing teams must have plans with prioritized channels.
 And an external roadmap helps to keep customers interested until the project’s launch.

 You won’t know if your MVP is up to the mark unless a sufficient number of people get to try it out.
-This is why you must showcase your product to customers, influences, and potential investors before the launch.
+This is why you must showcase your product to clients, influences, and potential investors before the launch.

 You can begin with a landing page or a video that illustrates audience problems and shows how you can solve them better than other companies.
 Make sure to communicate your idea accurately and as straightforwardly as possible.